NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Transformer Usage

-This field indicates one of the two supported transformer application types: PowerInFromGrid and PowerOutFromOnsiteGeneration.
-The first type of transformer is used to step down voltage from the electricity grid to a building.
-The second type of transformer is used to match voltage from building onsite generators to the electricity grid.
+This field indicates one of the three supported transformer application types: PowerInFromGrid, PowerOutToGrid, and LoadCenterPowerConditioning.
+A PowerInFromGrid type of transformer is used to step down voltage from the electricity grid to the building.
+The transformer with this type of use is somewhat free standing and does not need to be referenced in any ElectricLoadCenter:Distribution object.
+There should be only one PowerInFromGrid transformer in the model.
+A PowerOutToGrid type of transformer is used to match voltage from the building to the electricity grid.
+This conditions power exported out of the facility and feed back into the grid.
+This type of transformer will only be needed if the building ever exports power and the building and grid connection have different voltages.
+There should be only one PowerOutToGrid transformer in the model and it will serve all the surplus electricity produced by electric load center(s).
+A LoadCenterPowerConditioning type of transformer is used to match voltage between an electic load center (subpanel) and the facility's main panel.
+Each electric load center can have its own transformer to condition power fed into the main panel.
+For electric load centers that also draw power from the main panel, to charge storage, the transformer is assumed to operate in both directions (at the same performance).
+This type of transformer should be named in an ElectricLoadCenter:Distribution object.

 #### Field: Zone Name